 Passation des marchés

-The bank will require the promoter to ensure that contracts for the implementation of the project will be tendered in line with the national legislation and in accordance with the relevant applicable EU procurement legislation.
-The contract notice was published on the Official Journal of the EU (2017/S 089-175693).
+The bank will require the promoter to ensure that contracts for the implementation of the project will be tendered in accordance with the relevant applicable EU procurement legislation, Directive 2014/23/EU or 2004/18/EC, where applicable, as well as Directive 89/665/EEC as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.

 Clause de non-responsabilité

 Before financing approval by the Board of Directors, and before loan signature, projects are under appraisal and negotiation.
 The data provided on this page is therefore indicative and cannot be considered to represent official EIB policy (see also the Explanatory notes).